guillaumem-theodo/aws-workout/2-computing/207-simple-ECS/README.md

 ## ECS - FARGATE : Managed Cluster

-⭐⭐⭐ (more complexe)️ ⭐⭐⭐
+⭐⭐⭐ (more complex)️ ⭐⭐⭐

-ECS is an AWS Service for Containers Clusters (Kub...)
+ECS is an AWS Service for Containers Clusters

 The **ECS** Service let you provision Tasks and Services.
 - **Tasks** are descriptions of the containers to be run